anniezh12/hiring-engineers/answers.md

    ![git installation](images/oracle-vm/key-generated.png)

+I opened this key using `$ cat .ssh/id_rsa.pub`, it showed a long key that I copied to use in my github account.

 4. Next I started ssh agengt in the backgroung

 `$ eval "$(ssh-agent -s)"`

  ![git installation](images/oracle-vm/ssh-agent.png)

- 5. I then used this key and added it to my github account, now I was connected to GitHub and was abl to do all the actions.
+ 5. I then used the key (from step 3) and added it to my github account, now I was connected to GitHub and was abl to do all the actions.
- I then clone the Datadog hiring-engineers repo in my terminal using `$ git clone repository-name` and started working on it.
+ I then clone the Datadog hiring-engineers repository in my terminal using `$ git clone repository-name` and started working on it.

 ###                                   COLLECTING METRICS